wind farm

 Our Proposal

 Loch Liath Wind Farm is a proposal for a 13-turbine wind farm development, to the west of the Great Glen and Loch Ness, and with the closest turbine being located approximately 13 kilometres south-west of Drumnadrochit.
 The wind farm will consist of turbines at a combination of 180m and 200m tip heights.
-If consented, the project will generate enough energy to power 78,000 Scottish householder every year.
+If consented, the project will generate enough energy to power 78,000 Scottish householder every year and bring a range of benefits to the local community, including a fund of around £429,000 per year.

 We are keen to answer any questions that you may have about the project.
 You can email your questions to ukprojects@statkraft.com or call 0800 772 0668 to arrange a chat with our Loch Liath team.